FarkostInteractive/VerdantPage/Documentation/UserGuide/TypesAndGroups.md

 ### Density and falloff

 The first section controls how dense the instances of this type should appear.
 The main parameter, Density, represents the amount of instances in a 1x1 unit square.
 The bar graph below it controls the falloff, which is how the density decreases further from the camera.
 Each bar controls one tenth of the render distance, the bar furthest left being closest to the camera.
-Falloff acts as a multiplier on the density, so if density is 100 and the second falloff bar is 0.5 the amount of instances will halve in the second tenth.
+Falloff acts as a multiplier on the density, so if Density is 100 and the second falloff bar is 0.5 the amount of instances will be 50 per unit squared in the second tenth.
 You can usually get away with a pretty dramatic falloff without changing how your game looks.
 The preset modes Sharp and Exponential will work well in most cases, but there is also a custom mode that lets you adjust the bars manually if needed.
+Only use Linear if your camera has a very high vantage point.

-### LODs
+### Levels of Detail

 Below the falloff graph there should be a wide horizontal box.
 It represents that the type you created has one level of detail, and that it's set to be used for all of the falloff stages (skipping the last one makes the cutoff a radius rather than a sharp edge).
 By adding more LODs we can make it so vegetation further from the camera uses different parameters, like disabling shadows or using a simpler mesh.
 You'll notice that most of the parameters below have a checkbox next to them, and that for the first LOD they are all checked.
 You can try creating another LOD by pressing the + button on the right, then click on the new box to select it.

 Here, all the checkboxes are unmarked.
 By marking one we can override that parameter with a new value.
-Unmarked parameters will be inherited from the nearest LOD that did mark them, which is why the first must mark everything.
-Most of the time later LODs only change one or two parameters, and this way there's no need to fill in parameters unless we explicitly need them.
+Unmarked parameters will be inherited from the nearest LOD that did mark them, which is why the first must include all of them.
+Most of the time later LODs only change one or two parameters.
+This way there's no need to fill in parameters unless we explicitly need them.

 LOD fade is the only LOD parameter that cannot be inherited.
 It controls how smoothly one LOD fades into the next.
 For later LODs you can usually leave it at zero, but it can be very useful for the first section or two where the player is very aware of pop in.
-Increasing it has a small performance penalty, but can help mask more dramatic LODing like taking away shadows and become a net win by doing so.
-Try increasing it if your LOD transitions are very obvious.
+Increasing it has a small performance penalty, but can help mask more dramatic LODing like taking away shadows.
+If doing so gets you a net performance win it's well worth increasing it.

 ### Per Type parameters